erikschild/TomoQC/README.md

 ## Overview

 The goal of TomoQC is to provide a quick, simple quality control to assess the quality of a tomosequencing sample.
-Read, UMI , and Transcript count tables are required for the function to run.
+Read, UMI, and Transcript count tables are required for the function to run.

 ## Installation